quephird/fun-with-query-expressions/index.md

 (When I did this, it installed the package to my home directory and not the project directory I was already in.
 I'm more used to dependency management tools for languages like Clojure, Haskell, and Ruby where you can install libraries for a particular project or globally and easily use them in a REPL.
 I'm not absolutely sure this is the proper way to manage libraries for F# projects nor if installing them globally is even recommended.)

 Nonetheless, here I reference the dependency, open the package, declare a type provider for the file, and then instantiate a class so I can actually read from it.
-(As far as I know, you must use absolute paths to DLLs in order to use them in a REPL.
-If someone knows a better way, I'd love to know.)

 ```
 #r "/path/to/install/folder/lib/ExcelProvider.dll"